CSC207-UofT/course-project-group-039-foodies/phase2/progress_report.md

   * Removing repeated code code smells
   * Integrating menus into the app so that the app can recommend the best recipes in a restaurant

+* #### Significant pull request
+  * I helped implement many features that where essential to the moving forward of the project, but perhaps the most important one is pull request #14, 'Completely refactored out RecipeDatabase', where I completely removed the RecipeDatabase entity.
+I did this by identifying its responsibilities and and splitting it up into three main parts.
+Each part became the basis for a large part of the code.
+The RecipeCollection became the basis for the RecipeBooks, the RecipeCSVReader became the basis for all the databases in the program.

 #### Emily
 * ##### TASKS DONE: